aws-samples/aws-greengrass-samples/greengrass-dependency-checker-GGCv1.10.x/README.md

   Required if Python lambdas are used.
 The binaries must be named 'python2.7' and 'python3.7' respectively and the parent directory must be added to the PATH environment variable.
-  * `NodeJS 8.10 or greater`
+  * `NodeJS 12.x or greater`
   Required if NodeJS lambdas are used.
-The binary must be named 'nodejs8.10' and the parent directory must be added to the PATH environment variable.
+The binary must be named 'nodejs12.x' and the parent directory must be added to the PATH environment variable.
-  (Existing Lambda functions that use Node.js 6.10 runtime can still run on Greengrass core, but they can’t be updated after 5/30/2019.
+  (Existing Lambda functions that use Node.js 6.10 and Node 8.10 runtime can still run on Greengrass core, but they can’t be updated after 5/30/2019 and 2/3/2020 respectively.
 Please refer to [AWS Lambda Runtimes Support Policy](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html).)
   * `Java 8 or greater`
   Required if Java lambdas are used.
 The binary must be named 'java8' and